-Special Grants in 2013
+Special Grants

-In addition to the above long-term incentive awards, three NEOs also received the following special grants, which are not reflected in the table above:
+In addition to annual long-term incentive awards, the Compensation and Personnel Committee may award special grants in the form of Performance Units, RSUs or stock options.
+These grants are used to attract new senior executives to ITT, provide additional retention incentive or reward extraordinary performance.
+Two NEOs received the following special grants, which are not reflected in the table above: